 UV and infrared lights belong to the “electromagnetic spectrum”.

 UV light is a form of solar radiation with wavelength ranges from 100nm to 400nm.
 Proper UV lighting can enrich nutrient content and help plants grow better.
 UV light is mainly composed of UV-A (315nm - 400nm), UV-B (280nm - 315nm), and UV-C (100nm -280nm).
 UVA has the longest wavelength but the least energy.
 It is also known as “black light”, which may darken the human skin.
 Most UVA is transmitted by the atmosphere.
-UVB has the medium wavelength, but it is powerful.
+UVB has a medium wavelength, but it is powerful.
 Since UVB is energetic, it has an antimicrobial effect on growing plants.
 UVC has the shortest wavelength, and it is almost absorbed by the atmosphere.

 Nearly half of the light that reaches the surface of the earth is what we call infrared light.
 Wavelengths of infrared light range from 700nm to 1mm.
 It is electromagnetic radiation with wavelengths longer than those of visible light and shorter than radio waves.
 Therefore, infrared light is invisible to the human eye.
 Although the human eye cannot see infrared light, humans can feel it as heat.

-Generally speaking, appropriate UV light alleviates negative impacts and maintains the healthy growing environment for plants through antimicrobial activities.
+Generally speaking, appropriate UV light alleviates negative impacts and maintains a healthy growing environment for plants through antimicrobial activities.
 These include reducing diseases, pets, and fungi.
 Furthermore, it can boost the production of biomass.
 For example, UV light can increase the THC and CBD content of cannabis.
 UV lights also have been known to promote photosynthesis, increase leaf area, and encourage branching.
 However, excessive UV light is harmful to plants.
 The UV stress can, in turn, lower the growth and yields of plants.
-This is because plants convert more energy to producing trichomes instead of growing strong and robust.
+This is because plants convert more energy to produce trichomes instead of growing strong and robust.

 Although infrared light isn’t in the visible light spectrum, it is helpful for blooming and plant growth.
 Plants contain a type of photoreceptor called phytochromes, which is responsible for regulating the processes of stem growth, leaf expansion, and blooming.
 Phytochromes can sense infrared light.
-Therefore, infrared light speeds up the photosynthesis process, and leads to more robust stem growth and node spacing.
-At last, infrared light promotes blooming, and makes plants create more flowers.
-Infrared light also benefits plant growth.
-High levels of infrared light trigger the survival mechanism of plants.
-When plants are covered by other plants, they stretch and grow taller leaves to receive more light.
-But overuse of infrared light can cause serious heat, and distort or even kill plants.
+Therefore, infrared light speeds up the photosynthesis process and leads to more robust stem growth and node spacing.
+At last, infrared light promotes blooming and makes plants create more flowers.

 Want good supplemental UV light and infrared light from your plants, CONTACT US NOW!